lleevveell66/HyperClock/README.md

 HyperClock is a simple clock with weather and astral information displayed on any HDMI-capable display you want.
 HyperClock is a Python script running on a Raspberry Pi board.
 It has been tested to work on RPi B+, 2B, and 3B in Raspbian Wheezy and Jessie.
-I am sure it could work on any Linux system with Python and graphic capability, though.
-The reason I built it on RPi's with huge HDMI TV displays is because I am as blind as a bat, these days.
+I am sure it could work on any Linux system with Python, Pygame, and graphic capability, though.
+The reason I built it on RPis with huge HDMI TV displays is because I am as blind as a bat, these days.
 I have one in almost every room of my house, now.

-Weather data is retrieved every 15 minutes over WiFi from the Yahoo Weather API.
+Weather data is retrieved every 15 minutes over the network from the Yahoo Weather API.
 The time is spoken in a robotic voice, on the hour.
 There is support for external temperature sensor probes.
 Colors and fonts are easily configurable.